xslackx/pybaoba/README.md

-Sometimes i idealize if the Gnome Baobab has CLI tool who can export data to a local web page, very useful when you don't have any Xorg interface or in production server where usally don't have any GUI interface.
+Sometimes i idealize if the Gnome Baobab has CLI tool who can export data to a local web page, very useful when you don't have any Xorg interface or in production server where usually don't have any GUI interface.

 In this release the main goal is.
 - Identify OS like